 I reached out and ran my finger along the intricate needlework.
 The stars were tiny golden spots in a sea of soft indigo wool.
 Before I realised what I was actually doing I also said:

 “Do you know what I want, what I really really want?”
 Echoing the Spice Girls song blasting in the living room.
-I guess Macy got bored of the Mariah Carey & co and decided to channel her energies into DJ-ing.
+Macy must have got bored of the Mariah Carey & co and decided to channel her energies into DJ-ing.
 With dubious success.

 Isaac leaned closer.
 He smelled like winter air and cinnamon.